-Applying popups is no rocket science; any webmaster or website admin can do it with a WordPress plugin.
+Using web popups is no rocket science; any webmaster or website admin can do it with a WordPress plugin.
 However, what separates a good web popup from a great one is that the latter is built on a solid foundation of rules and best practices.
-If you want a higher than average conversion on web popups, these best practices listed below should be followed like a Bible.
+If you want a higher than average conversion from your web popups, these best practices can help tremendously.

-In this section, we will dispel some myths and share some truly effective best practices for web popups.
-Implementing these practices will also enable a better conversion rate with your existing web popups.
+In this section, we will dispel some myths and share some truly effective tips for web popups.

-An effective popup strategy is never the “one-size-fits-all” approach.
+An effective web popup strategy is never the “one-size-fits-all” approach.
 The number one rule of high-converting web copy is the relevance to the customer.
-You may have segmented your emails to speak to a different set of customers in their own, unique way.
-Your popup strategy should also follow a similar approach.
-The variations in the message delivered to different segments may not be much.
-However, it is the crucial difference between customer clicking the CTA and ignoring the popup altogether.
+You may have segmented your emails to target customers for their own unique interests.
+Your web popup strategy should also follow a similar approach.
+The variations in the message delivered to different segments need not be much.
+However, the subtle difference can be decide whether a customer clicka your web popup button or ignores it.

-There are so many variables that you can consider for customizing the popup text, appearance, and timing.
-Some of these tips to optimize web popups are:
+There are so many variables that you can consider for customizing the web popup text, design, and timing.
+Consider these:

 Once you have created segments, you will start seeing discernible characteristics (a different identity) for each group.
 This makes it a lot easier to find the most relevant messaging for that group.
 You can then leverage dynamic texts in web popups to deliver personalized messaging for higher conversion rates.

-Addressing so many features will make your popup text unfocused and unprofessional.
-They also distract the visitor from the core benefit.
+Addressing a horde of features will make your web popup text look unfocused and unprofessional.
+This kind of a web popup also distracts the website visitor from the core benefit.

-Instead, pick up one key feature of your product that addresses your customers’ biggest problem.
-Use your creativity (or hire a copywriter) to craft a message for that one big problem.
+Instead, pick up one key feature of your product that addresses your customers’ biggest interest.
+Use your creativity (or hire a copywriter) to craft a powerful but crisp copy for that one target.

-Using too many colors, too much text, different types of fonts - all these make the popup look very unprofessional; they are a recipe for a disaster.
+Using too many colors, too much text, different types of fonts - all these make a website popup look unprofessional.

 For better conversions, ensure that your popup doesn’t have more than two colors chosen from the color scheme of your website.
-Choose colors that portray sufficient contrast with the rest of your website (so that the popup gets noticed separately from the content).
+Choose colors that portray a nice contrast with the rest of your website.

 Avoid fluorescent colors; they are an eyesore!
 Keep the fonts simple.

-The goal while customizing these popup templates is that a web popup should have a clear and minimalistic design.
+The goal while customizing these popup templates is that a web popup should have a clean and minimalistic design.

 Mobile screens are much smaller.
 First essential is that the web popup should dynamically adjust its size to fit on the smaller screen.

 Wide popups are also not advised for mobile pages.
-If these web popups are not sized dynamically, they end up looking quite large and bulky.
-So the user has to drag his finger around to locate the close button.
-This hurts the user experience.
+If these web popups are not sized dynamically, they end up looking quite large and bulky on mobile phones.

 The close button also has to be more prominent.
 The best way to make sure users don’t miss it is to add some text to the close button and place it next to the CTA.

-Some websites take full-page web popups to a next level - by placing an ad on it.
-As explained above, they hurt user experience and leave you vulnerable to a Google penalty.
+Some websites take full-page web popups to the next level by placing an ad on it.
+As explained above, they spoil the user experience and can attract a Google penalty for your website.

 Typically, full-page web popups like age filter for sensitive content, a login prompt, or verification of a legal agreement are all fine.
 These are mandatory and should always be used; it could be a violation of rules if you removed them.

-Google considers these kind of full-page popups as part of the user experience and doesn’t penalize them.
+Google considers these full-page web popups a necessary part of the user experience and doesn’t penalize them.

-Any concerns which marketers currently have with web popups started with entry popups because, in the early days of email marketing, no one knew how to work smartly with web popups.
-So, most marketers conceptualized popup as a “splash screen”, which was commonly used in new desktop software.
+Any concerns that marketers may have with web popups began with entry popups.
+In the early days of email marketing, no one knew how to work smartly with web popups.
+Most marketers conceptualized the web popup as a “splash screen”, which was commonly used in new desktop software.
 This was a wrong application of web popups - it was used as an introduction, not as an add-on.

 Why are entry popups dangerous?
-The customer comes to your site for content, not for freebies, and most definitely not to share their email.
-If the first thing you show them is a splash screen asking them their email, they will leave as fast as they came.
+The customer comes to your site for content, not for freebies, and most definitely not to share their email id right away.
+If the first thing you show them is a splash screen asking them their email or contact details, they will leave as fast as they came.

-Also, from Google's point of view user experience its visitors get upon visiting your site is the paramount.
-They want users to land on an ad-free page showing genuine content.
+For Google, user experience is paramount.
+They want users to land on an ad-free page with genuine content.
 While delayed popups and opt-in forms are okay, full page popups (also known as “interstitials”) are actively penalized by Google.

 You may annoy your visitor with a quick popup, or you may lose a potential subscriber with a delayed popup.
 Unfortunately, there’s no formula for knowing the optimal time that guarantees maximum conversion rate.

-So how does one know when to show the popup?
+So how does one know when to pop up the popup?
 There are several suggestions from some of the biggest blogs in the industry.
 Some say let the popup trigger at 60% of the average time on site.
-Some also give a fixed time interval (say, 15-30 seconds) for all sites, ss regardless of the niche or time on site.
+Some also give a fixed time interval (say, 15-30 seconds) for all sites, regardless of the niche or time on site.

-A simpler way would be to first check the time of all visitors on site through Analytics.
-From this report, find a median time-range with concentrated visitors i.e. the amount of time after which most users quit, only a few loyal ones remain.
-Add your popup to trigger 10 seconds before this time.
+A simpler way would be to first check how much time your website visitors spend on your website on average.
+From your Analytics report, you can find a time-range with concentrated visitors, i.e., the amount of time after which most users leave.
+Set your popup to trigger about 10 seconds before this time.

 This is largely a guideline, not a rule.
-You could always test different variations and find out a time which yields maximum conversion for your site.
+You can always test different variations and find out a time that yields maximum conversion for your site.

 This strategy usually backfires; instead of improving their conversion rate, it ends up annoying people who want to close it.

 Conversion should be a function of the web popup copy, its position, and its timing.
-Trying to achieve better conversion by using shady tactics like hiding the close button only ends up hurting the user experience.
+Trying to achieve better conversion by using cheap tactics like hiding the close button only ends up ruining the user experience.

-To be on the safe side, you must avoid anything on that first page load which blocks a search engine visitor from seeing the content (and is not part of the experience).
+To be on the safe side, you must avoid anything on the first page load that blocks a search engine user from seeing the content (and is not part of the experience).

 There is a bright side to this rule - it applies to only the first page load.
 When the user clicks an internal link and moves on to visit the second page, that is not controlled by Google.
 Marketers have more freedom from the second page onwards.